unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.3.1 =
+* Fix: Added workaround for personal account connection error and header display issue due to an Instagram API bug.
+After updating, click "Save Changes" on the Instagram Feed settings page, "Configure" tab to clear your cache.

 = 2.3 =
 * New: Added an "Instagram Feed" Gutenberg block to use in the block editor, allowing you to easily add a feed to posts and pages.